11 Benefits of Oats, Plus a Breakfast Recipe

 It keeps you satiated

 A breakfast of oats keeps the body satisfied longer than one with cereal and milk.
-This is because oats contain slowly absorbed carbohydrates, allowing a more prolonged satiety effect and greater control of the levels of blood sugar.
+This is because oats contain carbohydrates that the body absorbs slowly.
+This allows a more prolonged satiety effect and greater control of the levels of blood sugar.

 Rich in calcium